THE FUTURE OF FASHION: FASHION HOUSE MAASTRICHT

 Forza Fashion House Maastricht is more than just a floor space for creative showcasing.
 In addition to studio space, Fashion House Maastricht will also be presenting an extensive supervised development programme focusing on PR and marketing.
 This will be complemented with special meet-up events, lectures, masterclasses, and workshops dedicated to business and other relevant subject matter supported by experts and mentors.

-The official opening of Forza Fashion House Maastricht and its studios is scheduled for January 2017.
-The marketing and communications programme and the Fashion House Maastricht Community & Development Programme will start in June 2016.
+The official opening of Forza Fashion House Maastricht and its studios is scheduled for July 2017.
+The marketing and communications programme and the Fashion House Maastricht Community & Development Programme starts in June 2016.

 STAY IN TOUCH

 Fashion House Maastricht is part of Fashion Maastricht.
 Supported by: City of Maastricht | WOM Belvédère | Forza Asset Management

 Partners: FASHIONCLASH | Fashion Council NL | MAFAD | Studio Stad

 Nawie Kuiper, co founder FashionClash | Fashion House Maastricht & Fashion Designer: 'We are very happy with the first introduction of Fashion House Maastricht,' says Nawie Kuiper, co-founder of FashionClash | Fashion House Maastricht and a fashion designer.
 'The event was attended by famous talent in the industry, but many new faces were also present including students, a few rising stars, and other well-established designers.
 Because Fashion House Maastricht is specifically focused on the entire fashion chain, many photographers, agencies, and producers also attended the event.
 As of February, we will be continuing to complete the design of the programme and the Fashion House community catering for the needs of both the individual and the collective as a whole.
 We hope to officially open the doors of Fashion House Maastricht in July 2017.’